Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 Privado VPN Free can’t be used to access blackout NHL games.

-PrivadoVPN Free is able to access NHL.tv but not ESPN+.
+PrivadoVPN Free is able to access NHL.TV but not ESPN+.
 If you’re looking to bypass local blackouts by connecting to a nearby state, then PrivadoVPN Free isn’t the right VPN for you.